Nojugames/teammachine/README.md

-# Mr Flinck Oy Ab
+# Team Machine Oy
+There is no eye in Team Machine
 ## Official WP theme
 Add all stuff needed here as you go
 ### Setup